a123547879/D20251022/README.md

 [![DOI](https://zenodo.org/badge/1177524614.svg)](https://doi.org/10.5281/zenodo.18933628)

 This is the official implementation of the paper:
-"Feature Attention Bias in Lightweight CNNs: Unveiling Mechanisms for Out-of-Distribution Generalization" .
+"An Empirical Study on Feature Attention Bias in Lightweight CNNs: A Diagnostic Framework for Edge Vision under Domain Shift" .